oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

+> **NOTE:** Example messages  to-be-supplied

 ## A.2  Example 2:  <u>Command / Response Exchange</u>

-This example (in A.2.1 and A.2.2) illustrates the process of an OpenC2 Producer publishing a command to a channel for a specific device type, `oc2/cmd/device_type/alpha`, with Quality of Service level 1.
+The example  messages in A.2.1 and A.2.2 illustrate the process of an OpenC2 Producer publishing a command to a channel for a specific device type, `oc2/cmd/device_type/alpha`, with
+Quality of Service level 1.
 A similar exchange would then occur between the broker and every device subscribed to `oc2/cmd/device_type/alpha`to distribute the command to the intended recipients.
 The examples assume a notional device type named "Alpha" exists and that one or more devices of that types are subscribed to the appropriate `device_type` channel.

-The response message in the sequence below is published with a QoS of 1, which requires the broker to respond to the PUBLISH packet with a PUBACK packet.
+The response message in the sequence diagram below is published with a QoS of 1, which requires the broker to respond to the PUBLISH packet with a PUBACK packet.
 If response messages are sent with QoS of 0 no reply from the broker would be required.

 ![Basic Interaction Sequence](./images/req_rsp.png)